For showtimes, click here.

 “If I hadn’t been an actor, I’d like to have been a race driver,” Garner said.
 He was especially proud since he completed all of his own driving, while others were doubled.

 Still, it was risky business.
 Garner drove the last month without insurance, after his car caught fire during a stunt, resulting in his policy being canceled.
-The insurance company also wasn’t thrilled to hear that he was driving 200km per hour in the rain.
+The insurance company also wasn’t thrilled to hear that he was driving 125mph in the rain.

 Thankfully, none of the actors were injured while filming – only crash dummies – and a hydrogen cannon was used to simulate accidents.